PantelisAndrianakis/Breezy/documentation/memory/automatic-memory.md

-# Automatic Memory - C Footprint, Zero Bookkeeping
+# Automatic Memory - Lean Footprint, Zero Bookkeeping

 In Breezy you **never write `free`**, you never think about ownership, and you still **never pay for a tracing garbage collector**.
-Memory is reclaimed deterministically, with a steady-state footprint close to hand-written C. Breezy reaches that with **three cooperating layers**, all applied automatically by the compiler.
+Memory is reclaimed deterministically, with a steady-state footprint close to hand-managed memory.
+Breezy reaches that with **three cooperating layers**, all applied automatically by the compiler.

 ← [Back to the guide](../guide.md)